 Hancock Park La Brea

 Formally known as Hancock Park La Brea, this city park in the Miracle Mile district is home to two of L.A.'s most popular cultural attractions, the Los Angeles County Museum of Art (LACMA) and the La Brea Tar Pits & Museum.
 Located on Wilshire Boulevard just east of Fairfax Avenue, the park has open spaces and landscaped areas for walking, picnicking, and other recreation.
-Hancock Park La Brea is registered as California Historical Landmark #170, and the La Brea Tar Pits are a designated U.S. National Natural Landmark.
+Hancock Park La Brea is registered as California Historical Landmark #170, and the iconic La Brea Tar Pits are a designated U.S. National Natural Landmark.

 Pan Pacific Park